Sleeping Beauty Gene Expression Vector

 Overview

-Our sleeping beauty vector system is highly effective for inserting foreign DNA into the genome of host cells.
-This system is technically simple, utilizing plasmid transfection (rather than viral transduction) to permanently integrate your gene(s) of interest into the host genome.
+Our sleeping beauty vector system is highly effective in inserting foreign DNA into the genome of host cells.
+This system is technically simple, utilizing transfection (rather than viral transduction) to permanently integrate your gene(s) of interest into the host genome.

 For further information about this vector system, please refer to the papers below.